 19. Climb Mount Batur and watch the sunrise

 Not for the faint-hearted, the climb up Mt Batur is brutal but worthwhile.
 You can organise the tour when you arrive in Ubud, via your hotel/homestay or a local tour organiser and it should cost around 300,000 IDR p.p.
 You’ll need to wake up at 2 am, drive a couple of hours then drag your tired butt up a huge mountain in the dark.
 If you want to read a funny story about my last time doing it, you can do that here.
 It hurts at the time, but it’s pretty magical.
-Find out more about Mount Batur here.
+Book the Mount Batur Tour here.

 20. Sign up for a bike tour